Hermite interpolation with retractions on manifolds: Numerical experiments

 \subsubsection{Riemannian continuation}

-As a first application, we propose an extension of the prediction-correction numerical continuation algorithm for parameter dependent Riemannian optimization developed in~\cite{myFirstPaper}.
-The technique can be seen as a warm-starting procedure to obtain a sufficiently accurate initial guess for a Riemannian optimization problem of interest.
-In fact, it allows to efficiently solve a sequence of Riemannian optimization problems, the last one of which is the problem of interest.
+As a first application, we propose an extension of the numerical continuation method for Riemannian optimization from~\cite{myFirstPaper}.
+This application considers the minimization of a scalar target function $f(x,\lambda)$ for $x \in \mathcal M$ smoothly parametrized by $\lambda \in [0,1]$.
+For example, this is useful when the minimum is simple to obtain for $\lambda = 0$ and one successively finds the minimum for increasing values of $\lambda$ until one reaches $\lambda = 1$, corresponding to the minimization problem of interest.
+Suppose one has computed solutions $\ldots, x_{k-1}, x_k$ at previous parameter instances $\ldots, \lambda_{k-1}, \lambda_k$ the computation of $x_{k+1}$ at $\lambda_{k+1} = \lambda_k + h_k$ proceeds in two steps.
+The prediction step aims to attain a relatively cheap, yet accurate approximation $y_{k+1}$.
+This is followed by a standard Riemannian optimization method, warm started with the excellent initial guess $y_{k+1}$.

 The prediction step of the continuation algorithm can be characterized by the so-called prediction order~\cite[Definition 3.2]{myFirstPaper}.
 It captures how accurately the prediction approximates the solution to the next problem.
-A straightforward application of Theorem~\ref{theo:convergenceOrder} indicates that using the RH interpolation scheme in the prediction step produces a prediction order $p_{RH} = 4$ compared to $p_C = 1$ and $p_T = 2$ for the classical and tangential prediction schemes.
-In practice, in the notation of~\cite[Algorithm 3.2]{myFirstPaper} with constant step size $h_k = h$ for every $k\geq 0$, we define the RH prediction step as
+Theorem~\ref{theo:convergenceOrder} indicates that using the RH interpolation scheme in the prediction step produces a prediction order $p_{RH} = 4$ compared to $p_C = 1$ and $p_T = 2$ for the classical and tangential prediction schemes discussed in~\cite{myFirstPaper}.
+Choosing constant step size $h_k = h$ for every $k\geq 0$, and introducing the notation $\tau\mapsto H(\tau;\paa{p_0,v_0,\tau_0}, \paa{p_1,v_1,\tau_1})$ to indicate the RH interpolant passing through $p_i$ with velocity $v_i$ at $\tau=\tau_i$, for $i = 0,1$, we define the RH prediction step as